ML-OO-MODBUS – Option board

 MODBUS memory map (Input registers)

-• The order of values in the memory map follows the order of the ML-417 parameters, which can be organized thru the “Parameter overview”-menu of the ML-417.
+- The order of values in the memory map follows the order of the data logger parameters, which can be organized thru the “Parameter overview”-menu of the data logger.

 Discover the possibilities